 - Who understands the need to raise their hand when making a comment or asking a question?

-Books About School
+Books About Back to School

 - Miss Bindergarten Gets Ready for Kindergarten